Website migration guide

 The short answer

 You can move away from Wix, but you should not think of it as downloading your Wix site and uploading it somewhere else.
 Wix says its sites need to run on Wix's infrastructure.
-In practice, a good migration means rebuilding the site and protecting the SEO pieces that matter: URLs, titles, headings, main content, internal links, images, redirects, domain settings, and Search Console.
+In practice, a good migration means revamping the useful pages cleanly and protecting the SEO pieces that matter: URLs, titles, headings, main content, internal links, images, redirects, domain settings, and Search Console.

 Wix can be a perfectly reasonable starting point.
 The problem usually appears later: the site gets harder to control, monthly costs creep up, small changes feel clunky, and the owner starts wondering whether the website is actually helping generate leads.

 The right question is not "is Wix bad?"
-The better question is: "Does this business still need a rented website builder, or would a simple static rebuild be faster, clearer, cheaper to host, and easier to own?"
+The better question is: "Does this business still need a rented website builder, or would a simple static revamp be faster, clearer, cheaper to host, easier to own, and easier for AI search systems to understand?"
+The website revamp service explains what that work includes when migration is the right move, and the Wix migration service checklist breaks down what a paid migration should include.

 What you can keep

-A Wix rebuild should protect the business assets, not the builder itself.
+A Wix revamp should protect the business assets, not the builder itself.
 Before touching DNS or canceling anything, save the parts that matter.

 What you usually cannot keep